Wednesday, 29 July 2009

 NOW AND THEN

 Shown above (TOP) is a recent picture of Hafan Deg Day Centre for Older People, Grange Road, Rhyl.
-At the rear of the day centre in a horseshoe shape is War Memorial Court which comprises 44 flats (sheltered accommodation).
-The entire complex is owned by Denbighshire County Council.
+At the rear of the day centre in a horseshoe shape is War Memorial Court which comprises 44 flats in sheltered accommodation.
+The complex is owned by Denbighshire County Council.

-The other picture is from the collection of Gaynor Williams and shows what was there before: The War Memorial Hospital, a general hospital built in memory of local men who died in action in World War One 1914-18.
-It opened officially in 1923 and was demolished 60 years later.
+The other picture is from Gaynor Williams and shows what was there before: Prince Edward War Memorial Hospital, a general hospital built in memory of local men who died in action in World War 1 (1914-18).
+This opened officially in 1923 and was demolished 60 years later - not a long life for a hospital.

 HOTEL-OLOGY # 2

-The colour picture above was taken a week or two ago and shows the eye-catching Marina Apartments block of flats in Marine Drive.
+The colour photograph above was taken a week or two ago by Yours Truly.
+It shows the eye-catching Marina Apartments block of flats in Marine Drive.
 It is owned by Haigh Properties Ltd who also own the new building on the right, Hydro Apartments.

 Marine Hydro was a major hotel as the full page advert from a Rhyl Urban District Council tourist guide shows.
 In its earliest days the hotel could provide hydrotherapy (water therapy) to soothe your pains and treat your ailments.